DmytroLopushanskyy/ScalingGNNs/products_classification/README.md

 # **Single-Machine Training with Neo4j and In-Memory for Products Classification**

 This repository demonstrates single-machine GNN training for node classification on the **Products** dataset, using two backends: Neo4j and in-memory processing.
-The approach integrates Neo4j graph databases to manage graph data and supports memory-efficient training by relying on external graph stores.

 ## **Overview**